Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

 \subsection{CREST}

-CR electron modeling in this study is performed using the post-processing code \textsc{Crest} \citep{winner2019}.
+Cosmic ray electron modelling in this study was performed using the post-processing code \textsc{Crest} \citep{winner2019}.
 This code uses the previously discussed tracer functionality in \textsc{Arepo} to store relevant data on the MHD timestep, allowing us to evolve the Fokker-Planck equation in the Lagrangian frame.
-In particular, we account for adiabatic changes; cooling via Coulomb, bremsstrahlung, inverse Compton, and synchrotron losses; and DSA with magnetic obliquity \citep[see formulae in][]{pais2018, winner2020}.
-In principle, \textsc{Crest} is also capable of Fermi I re-acceleration, Fermi II momentum diffusion, and Bell amplification, but we do not use these features in the following work.
+In particular, we accounted for adiabatic changes; cooling via Coulomb, bremsstrahlung, inverse Compton, and synchrotron losses; and DSA with magnetic obliquity \citep[see formulae in][]{pais2018, winner2020}.
+In principle, \textsc{Crest} is also capable of Fermi I re-acceleration, Fermi II momentum diffusion, and Bell amplification, but we did not use these features in the following work.

 On each tracer particle, \textsc{Crest} samples the underlying CR electron spectral density field.
 In practice, this means that all points closest to a given tracer are represented by that tracer's spectrum.
-To compute a thermodynamically extensive quantity such as the CR electron energy, we therefore construct the volume associated with a given tracer by using a Voronoi tessellation of space with the tracer position as the mesh-generating point.
+To compute a thermodynamically extensive quantity such as the CR electron energy, we therefore constructed the volume associated with a given tracer by using a Voronoi tessellation of space with the tracer position as the mesh-generating point.
 This gives the tracer an evolving volume, $V_\rmn{cell}$, where $E_\rmn{e} = \varepsilon_\rmn{e} V_\rmn{cell}$ is the CR electron energy in that volume, and $\varepsilon_\rmn{e}$ is the CR electron energy density obtained by taking the second moment of the CR electron spectrum.

-Tracers are initially assigned a purely thermal spectrum.
-This is acceptable, as whilst a pre-existing non-relativistic population is likely required to reach radio relic luminosities (see Sect.~\ref{sec:intro}), the additional of this feature should only affect the normalization of the spectra, not its shape at radio-emitting frequencies \citep[see, e.g.,][]{pinzke2013, winner2019}.
-Modeling the impact of such a population is outside the scope of this work, and hence left to a future study.
+Tracers were initially assigned a purely thermal spectrum.
+This is acceptable, as whilst a pre-existing non-relativistic population is likely required to reach radio relic luminosities (see Sect.~\ref{sec:intro}), the addition of this feature should only affect the normalisation of the spectra, not its shape at radio-emitting frequencies \citep[see e.g.][]{pinzke2013, winner2019}.
+Modelling the impact of such a population is outside the scope of this work, and hence left to a future study.